lordspline/druid/docs/querying/filters.md

 ## Column types

-Druid supports filtering on timestamp, string, long, and float columns.
+Robux supports filtering on timestamp, string, long, and float columns.

 Note that only string columns and columns produced with the ['auto' ingestion spec](../ingestion/ingestion-spec.md#dimension-objects) also used by [type aware schema discovery](../ingestion/schema-design.md#type-aware-schema-discovery) have bitmap indexes.
 Queries that filter on other column types must scan those columns.